 Industry of the Early Settlers

-When Utah was settled by the Mormons in 1847, they were true pioneers in search of a new homeland.
-Fleeing religious persecution in Illinois, they headed westward across the treacherous Rocky Mountains in search of a place to call home, which they found upon arrival at the Great Salt Lake.
-These settlers made their new home in a largely unpopulated area with little to no access to raw materials and a harsh climate.
-These brave souls relied on their "industry" to survive.
+Utah was settled in 1847 by the Church of Jesus Christ of Latter-day Saints (LDS church), also known as the Mormon Church.
+Following years of religious persecution in Illinois and the murder of their founder and prophet, Joseph Smith, 148 Mormons headed westward across the treacherous Rocky Mountains in search of a place to call home.
+These settlers made their new home in a largely unpopulated area called the Great Salt Lake Valley, then part of Mexico, with little to no access to raw materials and a harsh climate.
+They relied on their faith and industry to survive.
 That is what a beehive truly represents.
+By the time Utah was granted statehood in 1896, the LDS church had grown to 250,000 people, and today there are more than 2 million Mormons in Utah.

 Religious Symbolism in the Book of Mormon

 The industry of Utah's settlers isn't the only factor relevant to the symbolism of the beehive.
-There is also a link between the honey bees that would occupy a beehive and the Book of Mormon.
+Beehives have been used to symbolize connectedness and hard work in religious imagery for millennia.
+The Bible calls the Promised Land the “land of milk and honey,” and the Book of Mormon references honeybees.
 The earliest people discussed in the Book of Mormon went into the wilderness en route to a place to live near the water.
-They took with them livestock, seeds and swarms of deseret, which translates into "honey bees."
+They took with them livestock, seeds, and swarms of deseret, which translates to "honeybees."

 The journey referenced in the Book of Mormon was very similar to the experience of the Mormons who originally settled in what would become Utah.
 Due to this similarity, the first name proposed for the state was actually Deseret.

-Ultimately, the name Deseret did not endure; instead, the area was dubbed the Utah Territory in 1850 before simply becoming Utah upon being granted statehood in 1896.
-While the word Utah does not mean honey bee or beehive, these items continue to have a prominent place in Utah's story and symbolism.
+Ultimately, the name Deseret did not endure because Congress favored the name Utah, which was derived from the Ute tribe, an indigenous people.
+The area was granted statehood in 1896 and named Utah.
+While the word Utah does not mean honeybee or beehive, these items continue to have a prominent place in Utah's story and symbolism.

 The Beehive: Key Utah Symbol